er0ex/os_bootloader/README.md

 # bootloader32

 ## Overview
-`os_bootloqder` is a simple operating system bootloader that demonstrates how to:
+`os_bootloader` is a simple operating system bootloader that demonstrates how to:
 - Switch the CPU into 32‑bit protected mode
 - Configure the Global Descriptor Table (GDT)
 - Provide the groundwork for building a custom operating system